makers-for-life/makair-control-ui/README.md

 _Tested with Rust version: `rustc 1.47.0 (18bf6b4f0 2020-10-07)`_

+**Note:** as the MakAir Control UI currently targets a single 7" touch display, the UI only supports a static resolution of 800 x 480 pixels.

 ### Building on a MakAir ventilator (for end use)

 Building directly on a ventilator is convenient for testing purposes while developing.
 The Raspberry Pi boards in ventilators run ArchLinux.
 To build on a ventilator: